 Instances of I3 Inference Logic not only comprise the method of reasoning, but also the set of categorical laws or axioms used in the argumentation.
 Often both are inextricably interwoven, for instance in a software implementation.

-- Use of a typology - Use of parallels
+- Dating using a reference typology - Use of parallels

 I4 Proposition Set

 Subclass of: E73 Information Object